devmount/neural-network-pos-tagger/readme.md

 > Part-of-Speech Tagging with Neural Networks for a conversational agent

 This toolkit was implemented during my master's thesis, that aimed to improve the natural language understanding of an artificial conversational agent.
-This agent uses a Hidden Markov Model to calculate Part-of-Speech tags for input words.
-In order to achieve better results especially for uncommon word combinations and sentence structures, two different classification architectures are implemented and evaluated: a Feed-forward Neural Network and a Recurrent Neural Network.
+This agent utilized a Hidden Markov Model to calculate Part-of-Speech tags for input words.
+In order to achieve better results, two different classification architectures are implemented and evaluated: a Feed-forward Neural Network and a Recurrent Neural Network.

+This repository contains the toolkit to train and evaluate language models for POS tagging and tag input sentences according to a trained model.
+It provides the possibility to use the python scripts directly as well as an API.

 ## Setup